Dawson-Rudolph/Microservices-Project/README.md

 # Microservices-Project

-The goal of this project is to deploy multiple applications/services at the same time by utilizing Docker.
+The goal of this project is to deploy multiple applications/services at the same time using Docker.